Limitations of Deep Learning for Inverse Problems on Digital Hardware: Inverse Problems

 \subsection{Inverse Problems in Imaging}

 We consider the following finite-dimensional, underdetermined inverse problem:

 where $A \in \C^{m \times N}, m< N$, is the \textit{sampling operator} (or measurement matrix), $e \in \C^m$ is a noise vector, $y \in \C^m$ is the \textit{vector of measurements} and $x \in \C^N$ is the object to recover (typically a vectorized discrete image).
 Classical examples from medical imaging are MRI, where $A$ encodes the Fourier transform, and CT, where $A$ encodes the Radon transform.
-In addition, in practice, the underdetermined setting $m < N$ is common, the reason being that in many applications the number of measurements is severely limited due to time, cost, power or other constraints.
+In practice, the underdetermined setting $m < N$ is common, the reason being that in many applications the number of measurements is severely limited due to time, cost, power or other constraints.
+Given a specific inverse problem, the objective is to reconstruct (an approximation of) the original data $x$ from knowledge of the measurements $y$, the matrix $A$, and --- ideally --- the noise level $\|e\|$.

+A general solution strategy for inverse problems is to rewrite the model \eqref{eq:problem} in a mathematically more tractable form since \eqref{eq:problem} is in general ill-posed.
+Aiming to account for uncertainties of the measurements, a relaxed formulation is considered, which has a considerably simpler solution map than the original description \eqref{eq:problem}.
+Typically, the goal is to express \eqref{eq:problem} as an optimization problem given a sampling operator $A \in \C^{m\times N}$ and a vector of measurements $y \in \C^m$.
+There exist various formulations of this optimization problem, a straightforward one is given by the least-squares problem